- Must meet EEC teacher requirements

 - Makes parents aware of classroom and center activities, and encourages family involvement

-- Brings any parent feedback to the attention of the Center Director and documents this on an Office Communication form as necessary.
+- Brings any parent feedback, concerns about children, etc. to the attention of the Center Coordinator before discussing with the parent, and documents all such parent conversations on Office Communication form.

 - Insures that items (papers, dirty clothes, etc.) are taken home and follows up with parents on items to be brought to the center.